davidchesnut/davidchesnutRepo0328220532/davidchesnutDocset0328220532/index.md

     - If the status is **approved**, your app or add-in is approved to be listed in the appropriate marketplaces.

-    > NOTE After your app or add-in is approved in the Seller Dashboard, there might be a delay before it is published in a store.
+    > After your app or add-in is approved in the Seller Dashboard, there might be a delay before it is published in a store.
 After approval, an app or add-in typically appears in the store within 24 hours.

     - If the status is **changes requested**, your app or add-in needs changes in order to be approved.
 Choose the app or add-in, and then on the summary page, choose **View the add-in report** for details about the required changes.